-You must be a Florida resident and an established patient age 18 and over who has seen a Cleveland Clinic Florida provider in the last two years for outpatient or inpatient care.
+You must be a Florida resident and an established patient who has seen a Cleveland Clinic Florida provider in the last two years for outpatient or inpatient care.

-We want to make sure you have every opportunity to receive the vaccine.
-Appointments may also be available at local health departments or retail pharmacies.
-Information on vaccination locations can be found on the Florida Department of Health website.
+We want to make sure you or your child have every opportunity to receive the vaccine.
+Appointments may also be available at other hospitals, health departments and pharmacies.
+For more information, please visit the Ohio Department of Health website.
 We encourage you to get vaccinated wherever you’re able to.

 Before you schedule your appointment, please first consider:

 - If you have had a severe allergic reaction to any vaccine or injectable therapy (intramuscular, intravenous, or subcutaneous), please tell the care team when you come in for your vaccination.

-- If you had a severe allergic reaction to the first COVID-19 vaccine, you should not receive the second booster vaccine at this time.
+- If you had a severe allergic reaction to a COVID-19 vaccine, you should not receive a second booster of the same vaccine at this time.